 A 19-year-old volunteer with Willow Creek Community Church's special needs child care program has been released from a Cook County, Ill., jail after being arrested and charged with aggravated criminal sexual abuse of a child.

 Robert Sobczak was released on $10,000 cash bond this past Saturday after being arrested and released the prior day for allegedly fondling an 8-year-old boy.
 The felony charge reportedly came after the family of the alleged victim informed church officials of the child's claim that Sobczak had fondled him.

-However, once made aware of the allegation, Willow Creek Community Church immediately contacted the state's Department of Children and Family Services, which in turn notified law enforcement officials.
+However, once made aware of the allegation, Willow Creek Community Church immediately contacted the state's Department of Children and Family Services who in turn notified law enforcement officials.

 Representatives of the popular megachurch in the South Barrington suburb of Chicago have insisted that they followed every protocol in screening volunteers for the Special Friends Ministry for children with disabilities and special needs.